22 vs. Earth

-22 vs. Earth is a 2021 American computer animated short film produced by Pixar Animation Studios.
+22 vs. Earth is a 2021 American animated short film produced by Pixar Animation Studios.
 Directed by Kevin Nolting and written by Josh Cooley, the short stars 22, a character who originated in the 2020 Pixar feature film Soul, as she forms a short-lived rebel alliance to stop souls from reaching Earth.
 It was released on Disney+ on April 30, 2021.

 Plot

 Prior to the events of Soul, 22 unsuccessfully attempts to dissuade a fellow soul from leaving the Great Before and going to Earth.
-Resenting Earth for taking away every friend she has ever had, 22 decides to abduct five souls and indoctrinate them into a secret resistance movement called the APOCALYPSE (Anonymous Provocateurs and Other Culprits that are Against Leaving Your friends to go to Pathetic Stupid Earth).
+Resenting Earth for taking away every friend she has ever had, 22 decides to abduct five souls and indoctrinate them into a secret resistance movement called the "APOCALYPSE" (Anonymous Provocateurs and Other Culprits that are Against Leaving Your friends to go to Pathetic Stupid Earth).

 To stop others from finding their inspiration, 22 leads the other five souls (whom she nicknames Macaroni, Zimmy, Peanut, D-Pac, and Moonbeam), but her recruits quickly find theirs and leave for Earth.
-Soon the only remaining recruit is Macaroni, who gives 22 a hug as her only remaining friend, but their devotion completes their inspiration; 22 angrily throws Macaroni to Earth, vowing that Earth will never take her like it has taken her friends.
+Soon the only remaining recruit is Macaroni, who gives 22 a hug as her only remaining friend, but their devotion completes their inspiration.
+22 throws Macaroni to Earth, vowing that Earth will never take her like it has taken her friends.

 The two soul counselors observe 22 and wonder when she will go to Earth and discover the meaning of life.
 One of them asks what that meaning is, but the other's response is cut off by the closing credits.

+In a post-credits scene, the soul counselor is seen having learned the meaning of life, stating their feelings of being underwhelmed.